cahl-19/lockdown-protests/README.md

 # Depedencies

-A Java 11 jdk and Mongo 4.2 server are required to build and run this project.
+A Java 11 jdk, installation of nodejs, and Mongo 4.2 server (or docker) are required to build and run this project.
 All other dependencies are downloaded by the build script.
 This app was designed to run on modern Linux.
 It may build and run on Windows, but this is not intentional and Windows support may eventually break.

 # Building/Running